Emanlui/OSCP-Scripts/Windows.md

 ### Autologon User Credentials

-Use the following command and if return output take autologon user credentials from regisrty:
+Use the following command and if return output take autologon user credentials from registy:

 `reg query "HKLM\SOFTWARE\Microsoft\Windows NT\Currentversion\Winlogon" 2>nul | findstr "DefaultUserName DefaultDomainName DefaultPassword"`

 ### Autoruns

+> Windows can be configured to run commands at startup, with elevated privileges.
+These “AutoRuns” are configured in the Registry.
+If you are able to write to an AutoRun executable, and are able to restart the system (or wait for it to be restarted) you may be able to escalate privileges.

 Find auto run executables: